-- Cats do feel the cold temperatures and need extra care during the winter months — This can include providing blankets, heated cat beds, and extra food to protect them from the cold.
+- Cats need extra care during the winter months — This can include providing blankets, heated cat beds, and extra food to protect them from the cold.

-- Some cat breeds, like Maine coons and Norwegian forest cats, can better withstand the cold — That doesn’t mean they don’t need looking after during winter, though.
+- Some cat breeds, like Maine coons and Norwegian forest cats, fair better in the cold — They still need looking after during the winter season, though.

 - There are several warning signs to look out for in chilly kitties — These include cold ears and paws, shivering, and lethargy.